99XProblems/99-Scala-Problems/docs/problems.fr.md

 ### P93 (difficile)

 Given a list of integer numbers, find a correct way of inserting arithmetic signs (operators) such that the result is a correct equation.
-Exemple: With the list of numbers `List(2,3,5,7,11)` we can form the equations `2-3+5+7 = 11` or `2 = (3*5+7)/11` (and ten others!).
+Exemple : With the list of numbers `List(2,3,5,7,11)` we can form the equations `2-3+5+7 = 11` or `2 = (3*5+7)/11` (and ten others!).